LeeoBianchi/HealpixMPI.jl/paper.md

 library, which provides one of the most used tasselation schemes of the two-sphere along with a series of SHTs-related functions.
-In brief, a spherical harmonic transform can be seen as a sort of two-dimensional Fourier transform defined on the sphere, which can be used to decompose and analyze any spherically-symmetric field, finding a wide variety of applications.
+In brief, a spherical harmonic transform can be seen as a sort of two-dimensional Fourier transform defined on the sphere, which can be used to decompose and analyze any spherically-symmetric field, reaching a wide variety of applications.

 Moreover, the SHTs often constitute the computationally heaviest step of the scientific software they are part of.
 For this reason, many efforts have been spent over the last decades to obtain the fastest and most efficient possible SHTs implementations.
 In such setting, parallel computing naturally comes into play, especially for heavy software to be run on high performance computing (HPC) large clusters.
-Employing a high number of computing cores in the most efficient way in order to perform fast spherical harmonic transform operations is the main goal of the Julia package `HealpixMPI.jl`, presented in this paper.
+The main goal of the Julia package `HealpixMPI.jl`, presented in this paper, is to efficiently employ a high number of computing cores in order to perform fast spherical harmonic transform.

 **brief description of the main concept: -distribution of objects, - hybrid parallelization**

 # Statement of need

-Spherical harmonic transforms are particularly relevant for the analysis of cosmic microwave background (CMB) radiation, which is one of the most active research field of recent cosmology.
+Among a variety of applications, spherical harmonic transforms are particularly relevant for the analysis of cosmic microwave background (CMB) radiation, which is one of the most active research field of recent cosmology.
-CMB radiation is in fact very conveniently described as a temperature (and polarization) field on the sky sphere, making the spherical harmonics the most natural mathematical tool to analyze its measured signal.
+CMB radiation is in fact very conveniently described as a temperature (and polarization) field on the sky sphere, making spherical harmonics the most natural mathematical tool to analyze its measured signal.
-From a computational point of view, in order to be stored into arrays, CMB field measurements need to be discretized in some way, in other words a mathematically consistent pixelization of the sphere, and the functions defined on it, is required.
+Of course, from a computational point of view, CMB field measurements need to be discretized, requiring a mathematically consistent pixelization of the sphere, and the functions defined on it.
-This is exactly the goal HEALPix was targeting, when more than two decades ago was released quickly becoming the standard library for CMB numerical analysis.
+This is exactly the goal HEALPix was aiming for, when more than two decades ago was released quickly becoming the standard library for CMB numerical analysis.

-Not surprisingly, this is also the research field wherein `HealpixMPI.jl` was born.
+Not surprisingly, the CMB is also the research field wherein `HealpixMPI.jl` was born.
-As mentioned before, SHTs are often the bottleneck of CMB analysis pipelines, and as the resolution of the most recent observational experiments significantly increases, efficient algorithms alone are no longer enough to perform SHTs in acceptable run times and a parallel approach must be implemented.
+As mentioned before, SHTs are often the bottleneck of CMB data analysis pipelines, e.g. the one implemented by the Cosmoglobe[TOCITE] collaboration through the software Commander3[TOCITE].

-As mentioned before, an efficient parallel implementation of the spherical harmonic transforms is crucial in the CMB research field for obtaining feasible run times when dealing with the most recent astrophyisical observational experiments which provide increasingly high resolution.
+Given the significantly increasing amount of data produced by the most recent observational experiments, efficient algorithms alone are no longer enough to perform SHTs within acceptable run times and a parallel approach must be implemented.

 `HealpixMPI.jl` tackles the problem by providing a hybrid parallelization of the computationally heaviest functionalities of `Healpix.jl`, through a simultaneous shared-memory (multithreading) and distributed-memory (MPI) parallel implementation.